DifferentRegulytoryFoundations/The-World-Country/README.md

 Increase in non-market liquidity:
 Non-market liquidity will increase by % of GDP growth.
 With a general drop in market liquidity and a fall in GDP, non-market liquidity does not increase until the peak of GDP growth is overcome, taking into account complex inflation.
 If GDP grows but market liquidity decreases, GDP will be recalculated (a situation may arise where, with GDP growth, the amount of liquidity in the market will decrease and prices will fall, and technically GDP may show growth and fall in numbers, then the recalculation will be made without taking into account the decrease in liquidity as if there was no withdrawal).

+The Global Exchange is a global exchange trading currencies, commodities, tokenized assets, stocks, derivatives, and all types of resources.
+- Every citizen of the world has the right to register and trade all instruments included in the exchange.
+- Multi-IPO
+Start a business
+Sell the issued product
+Report an honest financial report
+Create a token tied to the business
+Register the token in the exchange's accounting system Trade the token
+Pay a commission on the sale

+Global Bank – a global bank with deposit and lending rights – can issue its own token.
+- the ability to create a set for every inhabitant of the planet Earth is open, based on the individual's national passport.
+- the ability to create deposit strategies based on the bank's internal rules.

+DRF Fundation - official fund Differents Regulytory Foundations country.

+1.DRF Token - is a country token of Differents Regulatory Frameworks that is tied to all activities of the country and is linked to its own "profit per capita" reporting standards, without voting rights but with the right to pay dividends.

-The Pension Fund of the World - is a Tokenized Pension Fund for citizens of the world with a semi-automatic investment strategy and the highest possible liquidity.
+2.DRF Pension Fund  - is a Tokenized Pension Fund for citizens of the world with a semi-automatic investment strategy and the highest possible liquidity.
 The issued token is a commodity and is sold on the open market, the proceeds are invested in the token:

 Composition of the Token
 10 largest industries in the world economy